craig-van-hise/youtube-power-playlist/README.md

 ### 🤖 Automation & Intelligence

 * **Auto-Metadata Fetching:** Paste a YouTube URL in the "Add Video" modal; the app uses the oEmbed API to automatically fetch the **Title** and **Channel Name**.
 * **Smart Transport:** Integrated "Auto-Advance" logic plays the next video in your sorted list when the current one ends.
+Includes a visual scrubber in Jukebox mode for precise seeking.
 * **Note-Taking with Timestamps:** Take rich text notes in Study Mode.
 A single click grabs the current video time and injects a clickable timestamp into your notes.

 ### 💾 Persistence & Storage